Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 Light MassersTwo problemsTestFiller Task

 The gap between practicing and taking the test was the same – one week.
-The final outcome was that those who used the spacing method of practice performed higher than the massed practice categories.
+The final outcome was that those who used the spacing method performed better than the massed practice categories.

-The implication for our teaching (if we want to take advantage of the benefits of spaced practice) is to dedicate some time in every lesson to go over previously learned material.
-Since January 2019, I begin all my math lessons the following way:
+To help students benefit from spaced practice, dedicate time in every lesson to review previously learned material.
+Since January 2019, I have begun all my math lessons the following way:

-The last week, last month and last quarter structure proved a useful tool to space out practicing of core ideas across the school year that the students had already been taught.
+The last week, last month and last quarter structure proved useful to space practice of core ideas across the school year that the students had already been taught.

-The students had to retrieve this information from their long-term memory; if they failed, this made it clear that the students had forgotten the idea, and so I could quickly adapt my lesson content to go over the content again.
+Students had to retrieve this information from their long-term memory; if they failed, it was clear that students had forgotten the idea.
+Then, I could quickly adapt my lesson content to review content again.

-I would also consider whether the homework I set should be based on recently taught content, or if it should be used to revisit previously taught content.
+I would also consider whether the homework I set should be based on recent content or revisit previously taught content.

-If spacing is to do with the ‘when’ of practice, interleaving is all about the ‘what.’
+If spacing is the ‘when’ of practice, interleaving is the ‘what’ to practice.

 In an hour-long session, would it be better to spend the whole session practicing long division, or would it be better to practice fifteen minutes of long division and fifteen minutes of long multiplication twice over?

-Cognitive science is confident that the latter would provide the most benefits to long-term learning.
+Cognitive science is confident that the latter provides more benefits to long-term learning.

-Note that this should only be utilized once a skill has been taught.
+Note that this should only be used once students can successfully complete a math skill.
 It would make very little sense to teach a day of fractions and a day of numbers and assume students can automatically work on them interchangeably.

-But once students are familiar with concepts, then the practicing of those concepts could be interleaved.
+But once students are familiar with concepts, then practice and review of those concepts can be interleaved.

-The benefits of interleaving have been well documented, and Rohrer and Taylor again have produced math specific evidence of the benefits of interleaved practice.
+The benefits of interleaving are well documented, and Rohrer and Taylor again have produced math specific evidence of the benefits of interleaved practice.

-They found that those that interleaved their practicing two weeks before a test did not perform as well in their practice sessions as those who blocked work into one sitting.
-But they did score significantly higher than the blockers when it came to test performance, with the blockers achieving 20% accuracy and the interleavers scoring 63%.
+They found that those who interleaved their practice two weeks before a test did not perform as well in their practice sessions as those who blocked work into one sitting.
+But, they did score significantly higher than the blockers in test performance.
+Blockers achieved 20% accuracy and the interleavers scored 63%.

 Interleaving is particularly useful in teaching the formal long division and long multiplication methods.